An old residence in the centre of Cortaccia houses a museum, which offers a journey through 12,000 years of human history.

 The museum was opened in 1976 and is one of the oldest museums in South Tyrol.
 It was redesigned in 2006 and completely renovated in 2012, so that you can now interact with the various exhibits on your smartphone.
 And how to reach the museum "People through Time"?
 It is located in the centre of Cortaccia - there are parking facilities all around.
 The village is also easily accessible by public transport, for example from Termeno (bus no. 123).

-daily from 8 am to 8 pm (upon request)
+daily from 8 am to 8 pm (reservation needed)

 free with Museumcard or museumobil Card